 - Responsibility: Duty; to do what you should.

 In August of 1957, the original DeKalb Family YMCA was incorporated and in March of 1958, it began serving the community in the facilities of the old Haish School .
-Many changes have occurred in the past 50+ years since the YMCA opened.
+Many changes have occurred in the past 60+ years since the YMCA opened.
 There have been changes in the community, changes in the name, the location and the facilities.
 Within the change, however, has been the continuing commitment to the founding purpose of this YMCA as it sought to promote the physical, mental and spiritual welfare of all who have entered its doors – regardless of race, color, creed or financial situation.
-Today the Kishwaukee Family YMCA boasts more than 11,000+ members and provides over 2,000 scholarships annually to individuals in our local community.
 The mission remains the number one motivating factor for all initiatives undertaken by the YMCA.

 From Ross Young’s initial leadership (consisting of a team of 2), to today’s staff count which numbers close to 150, the YMCA has been fortunate to have so many dedicated and talented individuals working towards our common goals.
 Many YMCA staff members develop close relationships with members, and truly see themselves as companions on members’ journeys towards their goals.